 When enrolling, students are required to present proof of coverage by a German health insurance provider.
 Insurance coverage from outside Germany may fulfill requirements; a decision about this is under responsibility of a German public insurance company after your arrival.
 They will verify the validity of the foreign policy.
 If your foreign insurance plan does not meet German requirements, enrollment in a German health insurance plan will become inevitable.
 Please contact any statutory health insurance company for information on student health insurance.
 HHL does not accept declarations coming from private insurance companies.

-At present, the monthly insurance contribution amounts to EUR 64.77.
-An additional payment of EUR 13.13 is due for the statutory nursing care insurance.
-You may contact a statutory health insurance company of your choice; one suggestion is AOK (located next to HHL) or contact Techniker Krankenkasse, phone +49 341 9853 351.
+At present, the monthly insurance contribution amounts to EUR 66.33 plus individual surcharges, depending on the insurance company.
+An additional payment of EUR 16.87 (students aged 23+, without own children) is due for the statutory nursing care insurance.
+You may contact a statutory health insurance company of your choice.

 For EU-Students aged below 30